-A basket of currencies including the South African rand, the Botswana pula, the British pound, the Indian rupee, the euro, the Japanese yen, Australian and US dollars and the Chinese yuan are now used for transactional purposes.
+A basket of currencies including the South African rand, the Botswana pula, the British pound, the Indian rupee, the The name of the European single currency adopted by the European Council at the meeting held in Madrid on 15-16 December 1995.
+See ECU.
+More, the Japanese yen, Australian and US dollars and the Chinese yuan are now used for transactional purposes.
 In 2014, the RBZ introduced bond coins on par with United States cents but are only for local use.
-These coins were aimed at solving the problem of change in most shops where customers were being forced to accept sweets, matches or ballpoint pens because of a shortage of the smaller denominations.
+These coins were aimed at solving the problem of This is the action by which certain banknotes and/or coins are exchanged for the same amount in banknotes/coins of a different face value, or unit value.
+See Exchange.
+More in most shops where customers were being forced to accept sweets, matches or ballpoint pens because of a shortage of the smaller denominations.

 Read the original article here.